thomascenni/EZModbus/test/README.md

 To run these tests:
 1. Use PlatformIO with Arduino Core 3.0+
-2. Setup your ESP32-S3 board in "loopback mode" with the following pin connections:
+2. Setup your ESP32-S3 board with the following pin connections (for RTU loopback tests):
    ```
    RX1 (Pin 44) ←→ TX2 (Pin 43)
    TX1 (Pin 7)  ←→ RX2 (Pin 6)